 Besides chocolate, sandwiches and snow cones, there isn’t a whole lot of food mentioned in the movie.
 Thankfully the regionality of this movie was pretty easy – as they mention fjords, mountains covered in snow, and the gorgeous art work (called kurbits) that is prominent on clothing and buildings throughout the movies.
 Arendale is obviously based off of the Nordic Countries, a region that includes Sweden, Finland, Iceland, Denmark and Norway.

 I decided to highlight Swedish Meatballs for Anna and Elsa – it’s easy to make in 30 minutes, it’s a one skillet meal, and kiddos can help to stir together the ingredients for the gravy.
 They could also help you make the meatballs, depending on their age/maturity level – my oldest daughter helped me shape them and thought it was so fun!
-The meatballs themselves aren’t really that different from the typical Italian style everyone knows, but what makes them fun is the unique gravy and the lingonberry preserves you eat them with.
-Serve this with either mashed potatoes or egg noodles, and a veggie.
+The meatballs themselves aren’t really that different from the typical Italian style everyone knows.
+What makes them fun is the unique gravy and the lingonberry preserves you eat them with.
+I suggest serving this with either mashed potatoes or egg noodles.
+For a well rounded meal, add this crisp and refreshing Swedish Cucumber Salad, this easy and delightfully pink Swedish Red Beet and Apple Salad, and don’t forget dessert – these easy Swedish Chocolate Balls are fantastic and easy!

 - 1/4 cup panko breadcrumbs